-Note: The option Allow Security Officers to define the GUID for newly created keys (default is a random GUID) does not affect the use of user-specific keys (<USERKEY>) in encryption rules!
+Note: The option Only Security Officers with the Generate profile right can generate keys (keys without a value are not permitted) does not affect the use of user-specific keys (<USERKEY>) in encryption rules!

 Note: In principle, conpal LAN Crypt also offers the option of creating keys without a value.
 Such keys can be used in the administration without restrictions.
 However, this can cause problems with distributed databases.
 An example of the use of a reference to a key would be if policy files are generated in a replication time window at different locations that contain keys without a value (manually created keys without a value, group key <GROUPKEY>).
 When generating the policy files, a separate value for the key would consequently be generated at each location.
 The result would be a key with two different values.